joshmarinacci/artlang/arrays.md

 # All arrays

 All functions which take lambdas provide it with the value and a variable number of index values.
-For example. running each on a list (1D array) will provide the lambda with `(v,i)` whereas running `each` on a 3D array will provide it with `(v,i,j,k)`
+For example, running each on a list (1D array) will provide the lambda with `(v,i)` whereas running `each` on a 3D array will provide it with `(v,i,j,k)`

 * *fill(value):void* fill every element with the value provided
 * *shape():List* returns list of dimension sizes.